ilanschnell/bitarray/README.md

 bitarray is very large.
 Also note that to extend a bitarray with elements from a list, use the extend method.

-`tostring()` -> str

-Return the string representing (machine values) of the bitarray.
-When the length of the bitarray is not a multiple of 8, the few remaining bits (1..7) are set to 0.
-Deprecated since version 0.4.0, use `.tobytes()` instead.

 `unpack(zero=b'\x00', one=b'\xff')` -> bytes